 How much will I get?

-The Government will reimburse 80% of your normal gross earnings, your employer can top this up to your normal salary level if they so choose.
+The Government will reimburse up to 80% of your normal gross earnings, your employer can top this up to your normal salary level if they so choose.

 If your pay varies because of additional elements then they may not all be calculated when assessing your normal gross earnings, things like variable commission might not be included.
 HMRC will use the higher of your basic salary for the same month in 2019 or your average monthly salary during 2019/20.